-For those with a fixed mindset, they will react in a negative way.
-Some will hate you and harbor disdain while others will ignore or avoid it as much as possible.
+Those with a fixed mindset will react in a negative way.
+Some will hate the person who give them feedback and harbor disdain, while others will ignore or avoid it as much as possible.

-For those with a growth mindset, they view these talks as opportunities to grow.
+Those with a growth mindset view these talks as opportunities to grow.
 While it’s about their work and efforts, they don’t see it as an attack on their abilities.
 Provided that the criticism is valid, these individuals will take it to heart and incorporate it into their lives.

 3. Difference in Intelligence

 On the other hand, someone with a growth mindset believes that intelligence isn’t an inherent skill and can be developed.
-They believe that if they put in enough effort, things will move along.
+They believe that things will move along if they put in enough effort.

 4. Differences in Tolerance